apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Proxy-Policy.md

 ```

 Endpoints must be designed to accept/process `application/json`, where the request body will contain
-the contents of the registered service definition, and the requesing PGT url is passed as `pgtUrl` request parameter.
+the contents of the registered service definition, and the requesting PGT url is passed as `pgtUrl` request parameter.
 A successful `200` status code will allow proxy authentication to proceed.

 {% endtab %}